suguiura/Git-Analytics/README.md

     :rawfix: config/rawfix.yaml
     :list: config/list.yaml

-Finally some additional files are used, which are the _:conflicts_, _:emailfix_ and _:list_. _:emailfix_ is a dictionary of fixes of strings that are supposed to be email string, but for some reason are not a valid. _:list_ is the list of projects and some metadata about them. _:conflicts_ is a file of conflicts from associating a company to an email domain and it's related to the CrunchBase
+Finally some additional files are used, which are the _:conflicts_, _:rawfix_ and _:list_. _:rawfix_ is a dictionary of fixes of strings that are supposed to be email string, but for some reason are not a valid. _:list_ is the list of projects and some metadata about them. _:conflicts_ is a file of conflicts from associating a company to an email domain and it's related to the CrunchBase